Optimal Design Emulators: A Point Process Approach

-\paragraph{Acknowledgments} Peter F. Craigmile is supported in part by the US National Science Foundation (NSF) under grants NSF-DMS-1407604 and NSF-SES-1424481, and the National Cancer Institute of the National Institutes of Health under Award Number R21CA212308.
+The work of Matthew T. Pratola was supported in part by the U.S. National Science Foundation (NSF) under Agreement NSF-DMS-1916231 and in part by the King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No. OSR-2018-CRG7-3800.3.
+Peter F. Craigmile was supported in part by the NSF under grants NSF-DMS-1407604 and NSF-SES-1424481, and the National Cancer Institute of the National Institutes of Health under Award Number R21CA212308.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
-C. Devon Lin's research was supported by the Discovery grant from the National Sciences and Engineering Research Council of Canada.
+C. Devon Lin's research was supported by the Discovery grant from the National Sciences and Engineering Research Council (NSERC) of Canada.